 Weaving in and Out of Lanes

-When the police use “weaving” as evidence of a driver’s intoxication, DUI attorneys in Vista will often counter that there are a number of vehicular issues that cause cars to pull to one side or another.
+When the police use “weaving” as evidence of a driver’s intoxication, lawyers will often counter that there are a number of vehicular issues that cause cars to pull to one side or another.
 Your lawyer could even go so far as to hire a mechanic to examine your car to prove that the car has a mechanical issue that makes it difficult to drive in a straight line.
 Additionally, even a police officer will admit that no car will drive in a perfectly straight line forever, so it only makes sense that people will have to correct the vehicle’s direction throughout their drive.

 The Black and White Fever Defense